 The immediate availability of PainX™ treatment in Canada provides Canadian healthcare providers access to the Soterix Medical Treatment Partnership Program.
 This program has been adopted successfully by over 100 centers in the European Union.
 Through the Treatment Partnership Program, Canadian medical clinics can immediately contact Soterix Medical (at firstname.lastname@example.org) for a comprehensive support package including specialized education, on-site staff training, ongoing support, and treatment guidance.

-CAUTION: Investigational device.
-Federal (or United States) law limits device to investigational use.
+CAUTION: tDCS is limited by Federal (or United States) law to investigational use only.

 About Soterix Medical PainX™ Therapy

 Soterix Medical PainX™ Therapy is a non-systemic (does not circulate in the bloodstream throughout the body) and non-invasive (does not involve surgery) form of neuromodulation.
 It modulates nerve cells in an area of the brain that has been linked to pain by delivering low-intensity current fields.
 The treatment is typically administered daily for 3 weeks with additional continuation sessions administered weekly for a total of around 20 sessions.
 Soterix Medical PainX™ is available by prescription only in approved markets.
 Typical side effects are mild including itching and skin redness that resolve shortly after treatment.